hheimbuerger/fluent-llm/README.md

 # Fluent LLM

-Expressive, opinionated, and fluent Python interface for working with LLMs.
-Clean, intuitive, and production-ready—distributed on PyPI.
+Expressive, opinionated, and intuitive 'fluent interface' Python library for working with LLMs.

+## Mission statement

+Express every LLM interaction in your app prototypes in a single statement, without having to reach for documentation, looking up model capabilities, or writing boilerplate code.

 ## Highlights